 A cardiac arrest occurs when the heart stops beating suddenly.
 If a person develops cardiac arrest, they will lose consciousness and collapse.
 One of the major causes of cardiac arrest is a heart attack.

 When the blockage occurs in the widowmaker artery, a large area of the heart muscle doesn’t receive adequate blood supply.
 This leads to a cardiac arrest.

-Another critical reason for cardiac arrest is degeneration of the electric cell.
-Heartbeats are generated by this electric cell, and degeneration in one of those cells stops the heart impulses entirely.
+Another critical reason for cardiac arrest is the degeneration of the electric cell.
+Heartbeats are generated by this electric cell and degeneration in one of those cells stops the heart impulses entirely.